Kingfisher in stake sale talks with Etihad, others

-Kingfisher shares rose near to their daily limit of 5 percent after a local newspaper reported that Etihad was close to buying a 48 percent stake in the carrier, controlled by its flamboyant chairman Vijay Mallya, for a little over 30 billion rupees.
+Kingfisher shares rose near to their daily limit of 5 percent after a local newspaper reported that Etihad was close to buying a 48 percent stake in the carrier, controlled by its flamboyant chairman Vijay Mallya, for a little over 30 billion rupees ($550 million).

 "We would like to clarify that the company is in discussion with various investors, including Etihad Airways, for equity investments in the company," Kingfisher said in a statement.